ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

      example.com._report._dmarc   IN   TXT    "v=DMARC1;"

-   Intermediaries and other third parties should refer to {#verifying- external-destinations} for the full details of this mechanism.
+   Intermediaries and other third parties should refer to Section 7.1 for the full details of this mechanism.

 B.2.4.
 Subdomain, Sampling, and Multiple Aggregate Report URIs